 Our team of dedicated mental health clinicians provide a range of services to help with your mental health and well-being.

-During social isolation restrictions, the mental health team at Access Health and Community are still providing a range of services.
+The mental health team at Access Health and Community provide a range of services to help.
 Our team works to help you live the most meaningful life for you.
 Everyone is welcome to attend our service.

 Whether you have a mental health diagnosis, or you’re seeking help for the first time – we can help find the right supports for you.
 We work with adults, young people and family members.

-Our team of dedicated mental health clinicians and support workers provide a range of services to help with your mental health and well-being.
+Our team of dedicated mental health clinicians and support workers provide a range of different supports to help with your mental health and well-being.

 Because we work closely with other organisations, we can connect you with other supports you may need— we’re here to help you find the best treatment options.